sealeelike/Enjoy-your-seat/README.md

 - ?

 ## Todo list
--[ ]Provide more granular advice, not just on campus, such as within the Fundation Building
+- [ ] Provide more granular advice, not just on campus, such as within the Fundation Building
+- [ ] facility filter